kube-logging/logging-operator/docs/troubleshooting.md

       tag: 1.3.2-debug
 ```

-Alternatively, you can update the daemonset directly:
-`kubectl edit daemonsets logging-demo-fluentbit`

 After deploying the debug version, you can kubectl exec into the pod using `sh` and look around.
 For example: `kubectl exec -it logging-demo-fluentbit-778zg sh`